sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-jetbrains.md

 ## Verifying the installation

 Once connected, click the Cody icon from the sidebar again, and a panel will open.
-To verify that the Cody AI extension has been successfully installed and is working as expected:
+To verify that the Cody extension has been successfully installed and is working as expected:

 - Open a file in a supported programming language like JavaScript, Python, Go, etc.
-- As you start typing, Cody AI should begin providing intelligent suggestions and context-aware completions based on your coding patterns and the context of your code
+- As you start typing, Cody should begin providing intelligent suggestions and context-aware completions based on your coding patterns and the context of your code

 ## Recipes